 -Repeat until the object is expelled.

 -Alternatively you can leave other a fixed object like a table edge, railing or chair and press your upper abdomen against the edge to produce a quick upward thrust.
 Repeat until the object is expelled.

 Always make sure to call emergency services immediately and remain with the victim constantly as they may require CPR if the object is not cleared with these steps.

 Make sure the victim also sees a doctor after the rescue to make sure all is fine with him or her.

 Please note that I am not a medical professional and this post is intended to offer general guidance only.
 Every effort has been made to provide the most current information, however errors and omissions may still occur.

 Please act responsibly and safely at all times by calling 911 (or 000 in Australia) in the event of any emergency and seek the advice of a medical professional when required.

 Does your child know everything they need to succeed in life?

 This book provides information on all the important life skills they need to succeed both inside and outside of the home.
-Available here for only $2.99.
+Check it out here.